damienmaier/encrypted-vault/implementation.md

 When the server receives a vault unlock request from a client, it generates a random token and keeps it in memory, along with the client organization name.
 It encrypts the token with the client organization public key and sends the encrypted token to the client.

 By providing the decrypted token in its subsequent requests, the client proves its identity.

+When the client stops, it requests the server to revoke its token.
+For an additional security, a token is also automatically revoked by the server if it is not used for 5 minutes.

 ## Documents